wds4/tapestry-protocol/tips/core-protocol/purpose.md

 TIP-0.0.0
 =====

-purpose of the tapestry protocol
+design of the tapestry protocol
 -----

 # Synopsis